Photojournalism: Ethical, legal, and social considerations

-A key example of how impactful photography can be is found during documentation of the Civil Rights Movement.
-Bill Hudson was in Birmingham, Alabama on a quest to document the peaceful protests of the movement when he took a photo of high school student Walter Gadsden.
+A key example of how impactful photography can be is found during documentation of the US Civil rights movement.
+Bill Hudson was in Birmingham, Alabama, on a quest to document the peaceful protests of the movement when he took a photo of high school student Walter Gadsden.
 In this photograph Gadsden appeared to be attacked by a police dog and the resulting image brought the gory side of the movement to everyone's attention.
-The photo was seen above the fold in the May 1963 New York Times.
+The photo was seen above the fold in the May 1963 The New York Times.
 In the case of this particular photograph, it helped change the path of the civil rights movement and gained it even more attention.

 Other issues involving photojournalism include the right to privacy, negotiating how the subject desires to be depicted, and questions of whether compensation is warranted.
 Especially regarding pictures of violence, photojournalists face the ethical dilemma of whether or not to publish images of the victims.
 The victim's right to privacy is sometimes not addressed or the picture is printed without their knowledge or consent.

 Another major issue of photojournalism is photo manipulation – what degree is acceptable?
 Some pictures are simply manipulated for color enhancement, whereas others are manipulated to the extent where people are edited in or out of the picture.
 War photography has always been a genre of photojournalism that is frequently staged.
 Due to the bulkiness and types of cameras present during past wars in history, it was rare when a photograph could capture a spontaneous news event.
 Subjects were carefully composed and staged in order to capture better images.
 Another ethical issue is false or misleading captioning.
 The 2006 Lebanon War photographs controversies is a notable example of some of these issue, and see photo manipulation: use in journalism for other examples.

 The emergence of digital photography offers new realms of opportunity for the manipulation, reproduction, and transmission of images.
 It has inevitably complicated many of the ethical issues involved.